agektmr/binarize.js/README.md

     +--------+----------------+--------+

 ## Array
-Array header will be followed by sequence of elements.
+Array header will be followed by sequence of array elements.

      type     length           byte_length
     +--------+----------------+----------------+